hardillb/node-red-alexa-home-skill-web/docs/troubleshooting.rst

 .. note:: You'll only see messages for your account, the service uses Access Control Lists (ACLs) to filter MQTT messages.

+Check your Credentials
+################
+Getting 401 errors in Node-RED/ unable to authenticate to the MQTT server?
+It's worth checking your credentials.

+Browse to the `<https://red.cb-net.co.uk/api/v1/devices>`_ Devices API and authenticate using your username and password, you should get a page full of text containing information about your defined devices.

+If you're unable to browse this API/ you get a 401 error `reset your password <https://red.cb-net.co.uk/lost-password>`_ .

 Review Node-RED Console Log
 ################